GintasS/The-Living-Dead/README.md

 ## <a name="EconomyOverview"></a>Economy Overview
 <p>This game has currency to buy items at the shop.<br>
   You gain 200 credits for every zombie killed.
-Later you can increase it via purchasing a utility item.<br>
+Later you can increase it via purchasing an utility item.<br>

  <p>Available items at the shop:</p>
  <table style="width:30%">